7 Best Free Visme Alternatives in 2026 (No Watermark)

 - Free tier has limited generations

-Verdict: If you teach science and need professional diagrams without design skills, ConceptViz is a game-changer.
+Verdict: If you need professional diagrams without design skills, ConceptViz is a game-changer.

 3. Piktochart — Best for Data-Driven Infographics

 Piktochart is specifically designed for creating infographics, making it a strong Visme competitor.
-They offer dedicated plans for teachers, students, and nonprofits.
+They offer 600+ templates and robust data visualization features.

 What You Get: